florianpirchner/java-gpt-commands/README.md

 The CommandApi is your entry point to the functionality.
 It is highly configurable.

 ```
-// create a new intance with the GPT-4 OPENAI_KEY
+// create a new instance with the GPT-4 OPENAI_KEY
 CommandApi api = new CommandApi(OPENAI_KEY);

 // you need to register all commands, GPT-4 should be aware of.